 Animatricks Festival is launching its 2015 Call for Entries, inviting filmmakers around the world to submit their animated short films.
-International competition is arranged now for the first time alongside with the traditional competition for the best Finnish animated shorts.
+International competition is arranged now for the second time alongside with the traditional competition for the best Finnish animated shorts.
 The prize for the international winner is 3000 euros.
 The festival takes place 24–26 April 2015 in Helsinki, Finland.
 Submission is open until 31 January 2015.

 Animatricks is a cozy three-day festival and a meeting point for animation professionals and fans, held in the heart of Helsinki.
 Animatricks has been presenting new Finnish animation and selections of international tops since the year 2000 and has awarded Finnish animation since 2005.
 In 2014 Animatricks launched the international competition.
 The competition is sponsored by Rovio Entertainment, media company and creator of the globally successful Angry Birds.